alwaysdata/documentation/content/sites/move-a-site/index.en.md

     ```

 {{% notice info %}}
-Change the configuration file for the previously copied site so that it points to the newly imported database.
+In both cases, you will need to modify the configuration file of the previously copied site to point to the newly imported database.
 {{% /notice %}}

 ## 3. Moving addresses